 (ed.)
 Linda Heidenreich with Antonia Castañeda, Three Decades of EnGendering History: Selected Works of Antonia Castañeda.
 University of North Texas, 2014.

-Forthcoming: Nepantla2: Excavating Transgender Mestiz@ Histories in Times of Global Shift, University of Nevada Press, 2020.
+Nepantla2: Excavating Transgender Mestiz@ Histories in Times of Global Shift, University of Nebraska Press, 2020.

 “Colonial Pasts, Utopian Futures: Reclaiming the Monstrous as Salvific,” in Altermundos: Latin@ Speculative Literature, Film, and Popular Culture eds.
 Cathryn Josefina Merla-Watson and B. V. Olguín (UCLA Chicano Research Center, 2017 ).